es-ude/ElasticNodeMiddleware/README.md

 ### Flash

-The Flash library is used for handling with the Flash of the FPGA.
+The Flash library is used for handling with the Flash memory of the FPGA.
 The Flash of the FPGA is needed for the communication between the FPGA and the MCU.

 ### Interrupt Manager